nklabs/libnklabs/doc/nkarch.md

 The idea is to maximize the amount of time the CPU is asleep.
-So the scheduler determines when the CPU must next wake up and starts this timer with the required delay and then calls nk_sleep_until_interrupt() in loop until nk_get_sched_time() indicates that the requested delay has passed.
+So the scheduler determines when the CPU must next wake up and starts this timer with the required delay and then calls nk_irq_unlock_and_wait() in a loop until nk_get_time() indicates that the requested delay has passed.
 A loop is used because other interrupts may also wake up the CPU.

 ### nk_init_sched_timer()